significa/app-distribution-server/README.md

 We wrote a blog post about this project, it explains the 'Why' and has a walkthrough on how to use/deploy it (more 'How-to' style): [How to distribute iOS IPA builds][blog post].

-The project provides a single endpoint for uploading an `.ipa/.apk` build.
+The project provides a single endpoint for uploading an `.ipa` or `.apk` build.
 It returns a publicly accessible, minimalistic installation page with a QR code - that simple.
 It is designed for easy deployment within your infrastructure via a Docker container.
 And the upload functionality is secured with a pre-shared authorization token (see "Configuration" below).

 To maintain simplicity and focus, this project **does not** handle device ID registration or application building.